gimi65536/no-feeding-baby/README.md

 the player will see a falsy feeding, which in fact doesn't consume any food.

+Server ops (with op level at least 2) can set configuration by commands `/nofeedingbaby`.

-## TODO
+## Note
-- It is better if users can *toggle* which baby animals can be fed in a more intuitive way, such as "ALT+right-click" a baby.

-I am not sure if I have time to do those, though.
+Features I thought the mod should contain have been fully implemented.
+It is likely that I have no much time to maintain this mod, but if you have any suggestion, feel free to open issues on github.